-Overall, the predictions of TOA short wave flux, zonal mean tempera-451 ture and zonal mean specific humidity differ from observations more so than 452 than the current operational model.
-However, there are regional improve-453 ments that can be seen.
-For upwelling and downwelling flux, improvements 454 on the current model are seen over the North Atlantic, Indian and much of 455 the Pacific Ocean.
-For both the zonal mean temperature and zonal mean 456 specific humidity, although biases in the tropical tropopause are increased, 457 biases in the polar regions are decreased.
-Many of these differences may be 458 explained by the largely different mass extinction values predicted by each of 459 the parameterizations.
-As seen in figures 6, 7 and 8, the hex_cav parameter-460 izations consistently predicted lower mass extinction values compared with 461 Edwards2007 and Baran2014 (this is due to large aspect ratios needed to fit 462 the particle to within observed relationships).
-These regional improvements 463 may correspond to areas containing smaller particles, and therefore the larger 464 particles (with large aspect ratios and low mass extinction) have had little 465 influence on the region.
-Alternatively, it is known that the orientation of ice 466 crystals in the atmosphere is not fully randomized (Yang et al., 2003).
-Fac-467 tors such as gravitational sedimentation can cause preferential orientation of 468 ice crystals, particularly for $\alpha \ll 1$ or $\alpha \gg 1$ (Hashino et al., 2014).
-In 469 convective systems, electric fields can also cause preferential alignment (Fos-470 ter and Hallett, 2008).
-In these cases, the projected area, and hence mass 471 extinction of the ice crystals would be larger than for randomly oriented 472 particles.
-Therefore the assumption of random orientation in the GCM may 473 lead to larger biases in regions where orientation is not negligible.
-In figures 474 15 and 14 we see that the largest biases in hex_cav2 occur in the southern 475 ocean and over tropical Asia.
-The derivation of the area-ratio dimensional 476 relationship is based on data collected in situ via cloud probes.
-These data 477 are also orientation dependent, and may be affected by particle orientation 478 in the sample volume.
-Data from a variety of cirrus are used to generate a 479 globally averaged relationship, which may be more representative of certain 480 regions compared with others.
-481
+Overall, the predictions of TOA short wave flux, zonal mean temperature and zonal mean specific humidity differ from observations more so than the current operational model.
+However, there are regional improvements that can be seen.
+For upwelling and downwelling flux, improvements on the current model are seen over the North Atlantic, Indian and much of the Pacific Ocean.
+For both the zonal mean temperature and zonal mean specific humidity, although biases in the tropical tropopause are increased, biases in the polar regions are decreased.
+Many of these differences may be explained by the largely different mass extinction values predicted by each of the parameterizations.
+As seen in Figs. 6, 7 and 8, the hex_cav parameterizations consistently predicted lower mass extinction values compared with Edwards2007 and Baran2014 (this is due to large aspect ratios needed to fit the particle to within observed relationships).
+These regional improvements may correspond to areas containing smaller particles, and therefore the larger particles (with large aspect ratios and low mass extinction) have had little influence on the region.
+Alternatively, it is known that the orientation of ice crystals in the atmosphere is not fully randomized (Yang et al., 2003).
+Factors such as gravitational sedimentation can cause preferential orientation of ice crystals, particularly for $\alpha \ll 1$ or $\alpha \gg 1$ (Hashino et al., 2014).
+In convective systems, electric fields can also cause preferential alignment (Foster and Hallett, 2008).
+In these